intentee/paddler.intentee.com/content/docs/getting-started/overview.md

 weight = 1
 +++

-Paddler is a platform for deployment, scaling, usage of open source LLMs .
+Paddler is an open-source LLMOps platform written in Rust that simplifies self-hosting of open source LLMs at scale.

-a load balancer built specifically for LLM inference workloads.
-Written in Rust and based on llama.cpp, it handles the unique requirements of LLM deployment and scaling.

-## Why Paddler?

-Serving LLM inference utilizes continuous batching algorithms and slot-based management, which makes typical load balancing techniques like round robin and least connections ineffective.

-Paddler is designed specifically to account for the LLM-unique requirements.
-It uses llama.cpp as the inference engine and comes with its own llama.cpp server implementation and a built-in slot management for easy setup.

-## How it works?

-Text
-Serving LLM inference utilizes continuous batching algorithms and slot-based management, which makes typical load balancing techniques like round robin and least connections ineffective.
+It provides inference via a built-in llama.cpp engine, load balancing capabilities based on its own implementation of the llama.cpp server and slots system, and comes with rich management options both via API and a built-in web admin panel.